Where To Get Indian And Pakistani Delivery in LA

-Whether you’re in the mood for frankies, Mexican/Indian fusion, or a piping hot plate of chicken tikka masala, you certainly won’t go hungry when it comes to finding great Indian and Pakistani food in LA.
+Whether you’re in the mood for frankies, Mexican/Indian fusion, a piping hot plate of chicken tikka masala, or just some sweets, you certainly won’t go hungry when it comes to finding great Indian and Pakistani food in LA.
 In nearly every corner of town, restaurants have quickly pivoted to takeout and delivery, making formerly hard-to-get-to spots readily available during quarantine.
-Here are 24 spots we recommend checking out first.
+Here are 28 spots we recommend checking out first.

 One of the South Bay’s best Indian restaurants, Addi’s Tandor, closed last year, but has since reemerged as Addi’s Darbar - and the food hasn’t missed a beat.
 The menu is full of staples like lamb biryani and chicken korma, and the good news is there is no wrong order.
 Call (424) 350-7121 to order.

 If you’re looking for classic, home-style Indian dishes like chicken tikka masala, palak paneer, and lamb korma, you’ll be hard-pressed to find better versions than the ones at Al-Noor.
 Located right off the 405 in Lawndale (about five minutes from LAX), this strip-mall spot is currently offering both takeout and delivery on most major delivery platforms.
 Be sure to throw in some garlic naan as well.

 Located just a few blocks north of Al-Noor (and also Zam Zam Market), Al-Watan has found its niche on this highly competitive stretch with its mixed tandoori.
 Plain and simple, this is the best version in town and once you try it, you’ll wonder why you’ve ever eaten it anywhere else.
 Both takeout and delivery are available online, or by calling (310) 644-6395.